-Young learners enrolled in The Lab School of Washington’s summer program will benefit from daily small group instruction as well as classes designed to enhance language, motor, and social development.
+Young learners enrolled in The Lab School of Washington’s summer program will benefit from intensive reading instruction daily in groups no larger than three students.
+Additionally, during their morning program, students will focus on developing critical thinking and problem-solving skills in math and will participate in a variety of activities designed to enhance language, motor, and social development.

-The Lab School’s successful Summer Project is a transformative way to learn; it offers students opportunities to develop 21st Century skills such as working collaboratively and taking ownership of ideas with all the ups and downs that come with bringing them to fruition.
+The Lab School’s successful Summer Project is a transformative way to learn; it offers students opportunities to develop 21st Century skills such as working col- laboratively and taking ownership of ideas with all the ups and downs that come with bringing them to fruition.
 Focused on group process and individual skill development, the schedule changes daily, making this camp experience dynamic and unlike a typical day of the school year.
-Learn More